 Best Weather Conditions for Painting Your Home Exterior

 When painting your home’s interior, you have complete control over the conditions.
 You can set the room’s temperature, bring in some fans to speed up the drying process, and even lower the room’s humidity.
 Painting the exterior, however, is another story.
 You can’t control the weather or the general climate of your region.
 Plus, some conditions are certainly better than others for Raleigh house painting.
-If you want to to get the job done quickly and properly, you’ll want to wait until the time is right.
-Let’s explore the ideal weather conditions for painting your home exterior.

 Optimal Temperature for Painting

 No one wants to paint when it’s freezing cold or scorching hot.
 It turns out that the paint itself doesn’t like these extreme temperatures either!
 Paint has trouble binding when it’s too cold or hot, meaning it won’t adhere to the surface as strongly as it would otherwise.
-If the paint isn’t sticking well, it will peel away much quicker.
+If the paint isn’t sticking well, it will peel away much faster.

 Because of these factors, Raleigh house painters should wait to paint outside until the temperature falls somewhere between 50 and 85 degrees Fahrenheit.
 There is some give and take here depending on the type and brand of paint being used, but working within this moderate 35-degree range is usually a safe bet.
 Keep in mind that direct sunlight can have a major impact on the temperature as well, so try to paint in the shade as much as possible to avoid major fluctuations in heat.